Open Shortest Path First: Stub area

-A stub area is an area that does not receive route advertisements external to the AS and routing from within the area is based entirely on a default route.
-An ABR deletes type 4 and 5 LSAs from internal routers, sends them a default route of 0.0.0.0 and turns itself into a default gateway.
+A stub area is an area that does not receive route advertisements external to the AS, and routing from within the area is based entirely on a default route.
+An ABR deletes type 4 and 5 LSAs from internal routers, sends them a default route of 0.0.0.0, and turns itself into a default gateway.
 This reduces LSDB and routing table size for internal routers.

-Modifications to the basic concept of stub area have been implemented by systems vendors, such as the totally stubby area (TSA) and the not-so-stubby area (NSSA), both an extension in Cisco Systems routing equipment.
+Modifications to the basic concept of stub area have been implemented by systems vendors, such as the totally stubby area (TSA) and the not-so-stubby area (NSSA), both extensions in Cisco Systems routing equipment.

 Totally stubby area

 A totally stubby area is similar to a stub area.
-However, this area does not allow summary routes in addition to not having external routes, that is, inter-area (IA) routes are not summarized into totally stubby areas.
-The only way for traffic to get routed outside the area is a default route which is the only Type-3 LSA advertised into the area.
+However, this area does not allow summary routes in addition to not having external routes; that is, inter-area (IA) routes are not summarized into totally stubby areas.
+The only way for traffic to get routed outside the area is a default route, which is the only Type-3 LSA advertised into the area.
 When there is only one route out of the area, fewer routing decisions have to be made by the route processor, which lowers system resource utilization.

 Occasionally, it is said that a TSA can have only one ABR.